Fabric Studio · Invite-Only Beta

 AOIDataPreAnalysisPostOutput

 Studio is the visual builder.
-Configure tasks across every layer, watch the pipeline assemble as a live DAG, and run.
+Configure your processing steps, watch the pipeline assemble live, and run.
 See the full pipeline →

 60–80% of analyst time is spent on data prep and pipeline plumbing.[1]USGS: The Value of Data ManagementMichener (2015): "80% of a scientist's effort is spent discovering, acquiring, documenting, transforming, and integrating data...
 20% is devoted to analysis, visualization, and new discoveries."usgs.gov ↗